-The composition of the foreign body material in the liver in the dog toxicity studies was determined by conducting direct mass spectrometric measurement of fresh-frozen sections of liver tissue containing the foreign body materials obtained from a dog showing hepatotoxicity in the 39-week oral toxicity study of fasiglifam at 150 mg/kg per day with a 13-week recovery period.
-Sections were cut at a thickness of $10 \,\mu m$ with a cryostat microtome (CM1950; Leica Microsystems, Germany).
-The sections were placed onto conductive slide glasses (indium tin oxide-coated slide glass) and stored at -80° C until MALDI TOF MS analysis.
-The tissue slices were equilibrated to room temperature for at least 20 minutes before analysis.
-The glass slides were placed onto a special AXIMA MS plate (Shimadzu Corporation, Kyoto, Japan) for tissue analysis and then immobilized using double-sided conductive tapes.
-Furthermore, 200 nl of peptide solution (10 nmol/ml angiotensin II in 0.1% trifluoroacetic acid and 10 nmol/ml adrenocorticotropic hormone 18-39 in 0.1% trifluoroacetic acid) was spotted for external calibration by manually pipetting near the tissue slices, and then 200 nl of matrix solution (20 mg/ml 2,5-dihydroxybenzoic acid in 50% acetonitrile/0.1% trifluoroacetic acid for positive mode or 4 mg/ml 9-aminoacridine in 70% methanol for negative mode) was manually spotted at the same position.
+The composition of the foreign body material in the liver in the dog toxicity studies was determined by conducting direct mass spectrometric measurement of fresh frozen sections of liver tissue containing the foreign body materials obtained from a dog showing hepatotoxicity in the 39-week oral toxicity study of fasiglifam at 150 mg/kg/day with a 13-week recovery period.
+Sections were cut at a thickness of 10 μm with a cryostat microtome (CM1950; Leica Microsystems, Germany).
+The sections were placed onto position.

+conductive slide glasses (Indium Tin-Oxide-coated slide glass) and were stored at -80°C until MALDI-TOF MS analysis.
+The tissue slices were equilibrated to room temperature for at least 20 min before analysis.
+The glass slides were placed onto a special AXIMA MS plate for tissue analysis and then immobilized using double-sided conductive tapes.
+Furthermore, 200 nL of peptide solution (10 nmol/mL angiotensin II in 0.1% trifluoroacetic acid and 10 nmol/mL ACTH 18-39 in 0.1% trifluoroacetic acid) were spotted for external calibration by manually pipetting near the tissue slices, and then 200 nL of matrix solution (20 mg/mL 2,5-dihydroxybenzoic acid (DHB) in 50% acetonitrile/0.1% trifluoroacetic acid for positive mode or 4 mg/mL 9-aminoacridine in 70% methanol for negative mode) were manually spotted at the same

 The tiny foreign body materials in the liver tissue slices were directly measured by microdispensing a trace amount of the matrix solutions onto the lesion sites containing the foreign body materials in the tissue slices.
-First, the location of the foreign body materials was observed by microscopy, and then a landmark was prepared in the proximity of that location on the tissue slices by using a needle or pen.
+First, the location of the foreign body materials was observed by microscopy, and then a landmark was prepared in the proximity of that location on the tissue slices by using a needle or a pen.
 The sample plates, on which glass slides were immobilized with double-sided conductive tape, were set on the stage part of a chemical printer, and then an image of the sample plate was acquired using a scanner attached to a chemical printer instrument.
 The print positions to microdispense the matrix solution onto tissue sections were determined based on the landmark on the obtained image.
-Three hundred picoliters of 20 mg/ml 2,5-dihydroxybenzoic acid in 50% acetonitrile/0.1% trifluoroacetic acid or 4 mg/ml 9-aminoacridine solution in 70% methanol were microdispensed onto the tissue sections at a total volume of 18 nl on a single spot.
+Three hundred picoliters of 20 mg/mL DHB in 50% acetonitrile/0.1% trifluoroacetic acid or 4 mg/mL 9-aminoacridine solution in 70% methanol were microdispensed onto the tissue sections at a total volume of 18 nL on a single spot.

-Matrix solution was microdispensed onto spots on each tissue slice (marked as s1, s2, and s4 in Fig. 1) as the matrix toward the foreign body materials.
+matrix toward the foreign body materials.
 After matrix deposition, each matrix deposit on the tissue slices was observed by microscopy.
-The matrix deposit, including foreign body materials, was measured by analyzing the foreign bodies (these spots are indicated by the red letters with numbers in Fig. 1).
-The printed positions corresponding to the normal region are shown by black letters with numbers in Fig. 1.
+The matrix deposit, including foreign body materials, was measured by analyzing the foreign bodies (these spots are indicated by red letters-numbers in Figure 1).
+The printed positions corresponding to the normal region are shown by black letters-numbers in Figure 1.